Christ Church Sandown

 A weekly video message from the bible will be recorded each week by Rev. Mark Williams whilst services remain suspended.
 These messages can be found on the Christ Church Sandown YouTube channel.
 This is the link to the latest message:

-Please see the worship at home Sunday 29 March 2020 to view this message in the context of a worship service.
+Please see the worship at home page to view this message in the context of a worship service.
 It is hoped to be able to circulate a weekly news sheet via email. .If you would like to be kept in contact in this way please ask to be put on our mail list which Mark Williams is maintaining (click here to contact Mark for this purpose).

 Additional resources will be provided as and when we can.
 In the meantime, you may wish to sing along to some of the latest songs we have been introducing in church which are available on YouTube for example: Song of Solomon, If faith can move the mountains, What a beautiful name it is, Who breaks the power, Thank you for the cross Lord, The moon and the stars they wept, Praise unbroken, Hear our cry O King of Heaven.